Have trouble syncing your Fitbit Sense series, Versa Series watch, or another model of Fitbit with your mobile phone, tablet, or computer?

 - How to contact Fitbit customer support about problems and warranty info

-- Fitbit Vera Not Charging?
+- Fitbit Versa Not Charging?
 Here’s what you should know

-If a recent update impacted your Fitbit and it’s no longer syncing or even connecting like it used to, there are a few different options for you to try before contacting Fitbit.
+If a recent update impacted your Fitbit and it’s no longer syncing or even connecting as it used to, there are a few different options for you to try before contacting Fitbit.

 What data is syncing between my Fitbit and my phone?

-When your Fitbit syncs it is actually syncing your health and fitness data from the device to your phone.
-This information includes things like your heart rate, sleep metrics, steps made, exercised minutes, and so forth.
+When your Fitbit syncs, it is actually syncing your health and fitness data from the device to your phone.

-This Fitbit device data syncs with your Fitbit dashboard so you can review that data on any other device or computer that has the Fitbit app or logging into your Fitbit account via the website.
+This Fitbit device data syncs with your Fitbit dashboard, so you can review that data on any other device or computer with the Fitbit app or log in to your Fitbit account via the website.

 Close the Fitbit App

-The first and most obvious answer to trying to get the Fitbit to sync again is to restart the Fitbit app.
-This means that you will need to actually force close the app, and then re-open it.
+The first and most obvious answer to getting the Fitbit to sync again is restarting the Fitbit app.

-If closing the app and restarting it did not help, try instead to delete and then reinstall the Fitbit app via the App Store or Google Play Store.
+If closing the app and restarting it did not help, try to delete and reinstall the Fitbit app via the App Store or Google Play Store.

-One issue that I have seen over the years is when folks forget to properly update their applications.
-Sometimes, you may install an app and think it will just work forever, but those “bug fix” releases are important.
+Sometimes, you may install an app and think it will just work forever, but those “bug fix” releases are essential.

 Here are the steps for Android users:

-- You may also need to tap Advanced
+- Open Settings.
+Scroll down to System.
+You may also need to tap Advanced.

-Restarting your Versa does not delete any of your data!
+Restarting your Fitbit does not delete any of your data!

-Here are the steps to properly restart your Versa:
+Here are the steps to correctly restart your Fitbit:

-Press and hold the button or hold the back (left) and bottom buttons for 10 seconds, until you see the Fitbit logo on the screen.
-This should normally take no more than 10 seconds.
-Do not release these buttons until the logo appears–even if it takes more than 1o seconds.
+Press and hold the button or hold the side button or the back (left) and bottom buttons for 10 seconds until you see the Fitbit logo on the screen.
+This should typically take no more than 10 seconds.
+Do not release these buttons until the logo appears–even if it takes more than 10 seconds.

 - Let go of the buttons.

-From there, your Versa or other model restarts and goes through the process of rebooting itself.
+From there, your Fitbit restarts and goes through rebooting itself.
 If you still have issues with your device, turn it off and turn it back on.

 Have a different Fitbit model or tracker?

-Check out this article to learn the steps for your exact model: Need to restart or reset your Fitbit device?
+Check out this article to learn your exact model’s steps: Need to restart or reset your Fitbit device?
 Learn the steps

 But you can also restart your Fitbit from the software on the smartwatch.